 - 6 ounces of a light oil like almond, jojoba, sunflower or grapeseed

-- 18 ounces of white or turbinado sugar (a nice natural brown sugar with larger crystals than white sugar) [Yes, you can also use salt in this recipe.]
+- 18 ounces of white or turbinado sugar (a nice natural brown sugar with larger crystals than white sugar)

 - soap safe colorant (if desired)